 Have you heard about Digital Ocean?
 They offer a polished user interface, KVM guests with SSD storage, and an API to interact with a cloud of hypervisors.
 API integration got you down?
 Don't worry, salt-cloud has already integrated Digital Ocean among it's list of providers!
 The rest of this post illustrates the steps I took to configure salt-cloud to work with Digital Ocean.

-This is the main configuration file.
-I have the following uncommented statements:
+- This is the main configuration file.
+I have the following statements:

-# For Digital Ocean do: provider: digital_ocean client_key: MyClientKeyLiftedFromDashboard api_key: MyAPIKeyLiftedFromDashboard ssh_key_file: /keys/digital-ocean-salt-cloud ssh_key_name: digital-ocean-salt-cloud.pub
+# For Digital Ocean do: provider: digital_ocean client_key: MyClientKeyLiftedFromDashboard personal_access_token: MyAPIKeyLiftedFromDashboard ssh_key_file: /keys/digital-ocean-salt-cloud ssh_key_name: digital-ocean-salt-cloud.pub

-This is the profiles configuration file.
-We will create just one profile for now, but you can create unlimited named combinations.
+- This is the Digital Ocean profiles configuration file.
+We will create just two profiles for now, but you can create unlimited named combinations.

-The size or plan you would like to provision, 512M is the smallest plan
+- The size or plan you would like to provision, 512mb is the smallest plan

 After you configure the do provider in /etc/salt/cloud.providers you gain access to the following commands: